 Are faculty, current students, and alumni available to give me advice on my coursework and career?

 Absolutely; the concentration has a tight-knit community of students and professionals who can give you advice in this respect.
 Please reach out to us and we will connect you with relevant contacts.
-The concentration director, teaching faculty, and departmental assistants have regular office hours, and are available in person, by email, and online.
+The concentration director, teaching faculty, and departmental assistants have regular office hours, and are available in person and by email.